neoFrogmi/TIL/realm/android.md

 Realm
 =====

-It is know that Android Realm version is lower that iOS version.
-Because of this, a lot of issues are present at the moment.
+It is well knows that Android Realm version is lower than iOS version.
+A lot of issues are present at the moment.

 Issue: **Android Low Level heap can be consumed entirely by Realm**:
 Realm is an implementation based on a C and C++ as a JNI, plus a Java implementation to use this API.
 The C and C++ imlementation uses the native heap and the Java implementation uses the Java Heap.
-The problem recently solved is the 100% consuming of native heap when many Realm IO operations are executed per second described by the following error.
+Recently, We have solved the 100% consuming of native heap when many Realm IO operations are being executed per second described by the below error.

 ```
  Build: samsung/degaswifixx/degaswifi:4.4.2/KOT49H/T230XXU0ANJ4:user/release-keys